joergroedel/svsm-governance/draft-development-plan.md

 The GitHub issues for the COCONUT-SVSM contains an issue which lists unsound code patterns.
 This list needs to be updated, evaluated and the patterns need to be fixed.

-## [PtSelfMap] Page Table Self Map

-Implement a self-mapping of the page-table to simplify modifications.
-This allows to implement a fast `virt_to_phys()` mapping without a direct-map.

-## [NoDirectMap] Getting Rid of Kernel Direct-Map

-Depends on: **Sec.PtSelfMap**, **UsrMode.HeapAlloc**

-The COCONUT kernel currently uses a direct map of VMPL0 physical memory.
-The direct map is contrary to the isolation goals of COCONUT-SVSM and should be removed in order to increase security of the overall architecture and achieve actual isolation.

-This is a multi-step approach which requires a rewrite of the page allocator and the way heap allocation works.
-Allocation and usage of shared memory will also fundamentally change.

 ## [Fuzzing] Improve Fuzzing